 - Secondly, it is very important to recognize the spoofs.
 Email spoofs are quite easy to recognize if you are watchful.
 Any suspicious email which asks for your login credentials can be a spoof because no legitimate website will ever ask your username and passwords via email.
 So, do not reply to any such suspicious emails.
 Never ever share your passwords with anyone.

-- Lastly, what you can do is to be watchful to any bizarre behavior.
+- Lastly, what you can do is be watchful of any bizarre behavior.
 Use ‘forgot password ‘in case you are facing any difficulty in logging into your account.

-So, basically staying careful is the best option to avoid the spoofing attacks, but there is another simple way which can help you to stay safe.
+So, staying careful is the best option to avoid spoofing attacks, but another simple way can help you stay safe.

 - Avoid using same passwords for different accounts.